 Why Do We Celebrate Valentine's Day?

 We know that Valentine's Day is a day to celebrate love, and it is celebrated on February 14 every year.
 But have you ever thought, “why do we celebrate valentine's day?”.
+Surely, the question of why Valentine's Day is celebrated must have crossed your mind, and this blog is here to provide you with the answer.
 Have you ever heard about Saint Valentine?
 It is a day that is known for celebrating love, but why do we celebrate it now and not earlier?
 Why didn't Valentine's Day come before February or even March?

 Find out what you need to know about Valentine's Day facts and history.
 Let's talk about it now.

 Why Do We Celebrate Valentine's Day On February 14?

 Valentine's Day is a day set aside to celebrate love and affection.
 The history of Valentine's Day can be run down to Ancient Rome.
 The most popular theory about the origin of Valentine's Day is that it was named after St. Valentine.
 A priest who defied Emperor Claudius II by marrying couples during the middle of winter.
 Well, marriages were forbidden at that time because of the ongoing war.
 That was when Saint Valentine helped people marry secretly in church.
 He also helped many Christian couples to get married.
 This angered Claudius so much that he had Valentine arrested.
 The day is named after the Roman Catholic saint in Rome during the reign of Emperor Claudius II in 269 CE.
 He was then tortured and martyred on February 14.
 The day when the air was infused with love and affection is literally the day when Saint Valentine was martyred, and since that time, he has been associated with love and romance.